lokingdav/jodi/README.md

-# oobshaken
+# Private Control Plane Extension For Telephony with Broader Applications
-Implementation of the Out-of-Band paper
+Implementation of the CPeX paper